segabl/pd2-streamlined-heisting/README.md

 ### Overhauls spawn groups and enemy behaviour

 At one point the game had unique spawn groups with different behaviours and tactics which have been disabled or broken over time, like shotgunners or hostage rescue units.
-These spawn groups have been restored and improved to have a bigger variety of enemies and make combat more interesting.
+Missing tactics have been implemented and spawn groups have been restored and improved to have a bigger variety of enemies and make combat more interesting.

 - Makes spawn group code less convoluted, the base spawn groups are the same for every difficulty, only the chances of some of them appearing are changing
 - Restores original spawn groups that were disabled by Overkill, adding back shotgunners, reinforce groups and hostage rescue units